micah686/VnManager/Notes.md

 - [ ] Fix the issue where adding categories keeps triggering the validation helper
 - [ ] Check clipboard before allowing user to paste
 - [ ] Set up virtualizing lists for large results
-- [ ] check for selected Vn before Play, possibly use isPlayEnabled
-- [ ] remove extras from context menu
 - [ ] see about spoilered characters